 In healthcare, the reality is just as stark.
 Three out of every four health facilities in sub-Saharan Africa have no access to reliable power.
+At many clinics, patients are asked to bring their own candle for procedures.

 With a solar light, families no longer have to risk their own lives just to enjoy their evening and healthcare professionals can keep patients safe during emergency procedures.